-A Bangkok terrorism alert issued by the American embassy in Bangkok and at least 14 other nations which has been continually downplayed and criticized by Thailand officials is gaining credibility day-by-day, while proving to be an increasingly face-losing embarrassment for the country and its political leaders.
+A Bangkok terrorism alert issued by the American embassy in Bangkok and at least 14 other nations which has been continually downplayed and criticised by Thailand officials is gaining credibility day-by-day, while proving to be an increasingly face-losing embarrassment for the country and its political leaders.

-A report today by the highly respected award-winning intelligence and security news service Debkafile adds additional credibility to the Bangkok terrorism alert, claiming Hezbollah planned to explode a bomb at Bet Habad Bangkok, mimicking al Qaeda’s 2008 attack in Mumbai which killed 8 Israelis, while up to two other terrorism cells were to strike simultaneously in the “Khao San Road restaurants popular with Israelis and Americans”, repeating the catastrophic 2002 Bali bombing that killed more than 200 people.
+A report today by the highly respected award-winning intelligence and security news service Debkafile adds additional credibility to the Bangkok terrorism alert, claiming Hezbollah planned to explode a bomb at Beth Habad Bangkok, mimicking al Qaeda’s 2008 attack in Mumbai which killed 8 Israelis, while up to two other terrorism cells were to strike simultaneously in the “Khao San Road restaurants popular with Israelis and Americans”, repeating the catastrophic 2002 Bali bombing that killed more than 200 people.
 (Ed: A Chabad house is a center for disseminating Orthodox Judaism)

 The Debkafile says Lebanese nationals living in Bangkok were approached to support the Bangkok terrorism spree, but instead notified Israeli and other foreign embassy intelligence agencies due to doubts Thai authorities would act.